Develop5/Practices/Java/java17masterclass/Readme.md

       public static void main(String... args)
       public static void main(String[] args)

   The difference is minor within the method body, but significant to the code that calls the method.

+  **Varargs** can be used when we are unsure about the number of arguments to be passed in a method

+  It creates an array of parameters of unspecified length and such a parameter can be treated as an array in runtime.

 * Arrays and Arrays List of reference types